 Death and Life on the Yangtze: Extinction, Conservation, and Environmental Change in Modern China (under contract with Harvard University Press)

 The Environmental History of Modern China (under contract with Cambridge University Press).

-Water and Human Societies: A Sourcebook (Palgrave Macmillan) (with Dorothy Zeisler-Vrlasted).
+Water and Human Societies: Historical and Contemporary Perspectives (2021, Palgrave Macmillan) (with Dorothy Zeisler-Vrlasted).

 Landscape Change and Resource Utilization in East Asia: Perspectives from Environmental History (Routledge, 2018) (co-edited with Liu Ts’ui-jung and Andrea Janku).

 The Yellow River: The Problem of Water in Modern China (Harvard University Press, 2015).